 A growing number of stakeholders

-A common trend highlighted by our panellists is that research, insight and analytics teams are working with an increasingly diverse set of stakeholders.
+A common trend highlighted by our panelists is that research, insight and analytics teams are working with an increasingly diverse set of stakeholders.
 As Capital Group’s Mike Van Wyk commented, “who wouldn’t want to understand their customer?”.
 This is reflective of an increased focus on applied insights and analytics.
 Gone are the days of research being commissioned solely for the purpose of high-level strategic decision making.
-As organisations endeavour to become more data-centric, there is greater demand for research and insights at a functional level.
+As organizations endeavour to become more data-centric, there is greater demand for research and insights at a functional level.

 Faced with a more diverse range of needs from their stakeholders, analytics and insight functions will need to broaden the way they work across the business and deploy differentiated approaches to managing different groups.